Free Vocal Range Calculator

 What Your Result Means

-• Current Usable Range: This result represents the notes you can phonate today.
-With proper breath support and technique, most singers can expand this by several semitones.
+• Current Usable Range: These are the notes you can phonate today.
+With technique, most singers can expand this slightly.

-• Anatomical Baseline: Your lowest note is largely determined by the length and thickness of your vocal cords.
-While you can strengthen your low end, it is physically limited by anatomy.
+• Anatomical Baseline: Your lowest note is largely determined by the thickness of your vocal cords and overall anatomy.

-• Repertoire Guide: The calculated octave span helps you select songs that fit your range, preventing vocal strain during performance.
+• Repertoire Guide: This helps you select songs that fit your range comfortably, preventing unnecessary vocal strain.

 What It Does NOT Mean